saraneahring/Systems-Librarianship/module5.md

 	* **None** must be changed to **All**

-	* Then, go to the cataloging directory and create a file called .htaccess with the text editor
+	* Then, go to the cataloging directory and create a file called .htaccess with the text editor.

 	```
 	cd /var/www/html/cataloging